Google requires weekly COVID-19 tests for people entering US offices - ExBulletin

 Google requires weekly COVID-19 tests for people entering US offices

-Alphabet Google temporarily mandates weekly COVID-19 tests for anyone entering Google’s offices and facilities in the United States, the tech giant said on Friday (January 14).
+January 14 (Reuters)-Google at Alphabet Inc (GOOGL.O) says it temporarily requires weekly COVID-19 inspections for anyone entering Google’s offices and facilities in the United States.
+Said on Friday.

-Anyone who enters Google’s USwork site needs a negative test and needs to wear a surgical mask while in the office, the company said.
+The company said that anyone who comes to Google’s US workplace needs a negative test and must wear a surgical mask while in the office.

 A Google spokeswoman said, “We were implementing new temporary health and safety measures for everyone visiting the U.S. site to prevent further spread of COVID-19 during this time of high risk. “.